Your Guide to Laser Hair Removal

 Myth #1 – Laser Hair Removal Causes Infertility

 Fact – Laser Hair Removal does NOT cause infertility.
 Due to the laser’s design Laser, Hair Removal for the bikini line does not cause infertility.
 Our lasers deliver a highly concentrated beam of light that penetrates the skin by approximately 1mm.
 This the delivers a controlled level of heat that microscopically damages the hair follicle which results in a decrease in hair growth and production.
 Our Laser Hair Removal systems are specifically designed to solely target hair follicles, meaning they will ignore anything that isn’t a hair follicle.

 Myth #2 – Laser Hair Removal Will Prevent Sweating

 Fact – Laser Hair Removal will not stop the body from sweating but we do recommend it for people who sweat a lot because the sweat will evaporate faster as it’s not clinging to any nearby hairs.
-Laser Hair Removal will not destroy the sweat glands or lymph nodes but the apocrine glands in the armpit, and other pubic areas, are closely associated with the hair follicles and can become disabled by the laser treatment.
-If you suffer with excessive sweating, hyperhidrosis, there are treatments to help – to find out more click here.
+Laser Hair Removal will not destroy the sweat glands or lymph nodes but the apocrine glands in the armpit and other pubic areas are closely associated with the hair follicles and can become disabled by the laser treatment.
+If you suffer from excessive sweating, hyperhidrosis, there are treatments to help – to find out more click here.